Shorthand Operators

 Now consider the difference between pre-increment and post-increment operators:

-2. The second print statement shows the current value of x, which is 1.
+++x) incrementsxto1and then prints the new value. - The second print statement shows the current value of

 If you don’t use the value of the operation (e.g., in a standalone statement like x++; or ++x;), there’s no functional difference between the two.
 Both simply increment the variable by 1.